nalhaidari/Applied_Data_Science_Capstone/final_assignment/README.md

  Discussion section where you discuss any observations you noted and any recommendations you can make based on the results.

- When I first decided to create this study I was expecting to find clusters of restaurants in certain regions and the final result didn't meet that expectation.

   <H2 align="Left">